MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/detect-duplicate-data-for-developers.md

 ## Manage duplicate detection during Create and Update operations

 Dynamics 365 Customer Engagement (on-premises) Web API allows you to detect duplicate records of an existing record in order to maintain integrity of data.
-To learn more, see  [Manage duplicate detection during Create and Update operations](/powerapps/developer/common-data-service/run-duplicate-detection#detect-duplicates-during-create-and-update-operations) in the Common Data Service documentation.
+To learn more, see  [Detect duplicates during Create and Update operations](/powerapps/developer/common-data-service/run-duplicate-detection#detect-duplicates-during-create-and-update-operations) in the Common Data Service documentation.

 ## Duplicate detection messages